Centre and Periphery

 Here, at the core of my heart, is my deepest inner perception of myself.
 My secret feelings rest, quietly or otherwise, within this feeling-of-myself.

 Around me I find myself in another way.

 Here is how I have arranged my possessions, in my space, my room or my house, to suit my days.
-In my work – be that in this house or elsewhere – I find also the patterns that express me as I am – and that make me who I am.
-Whether I work with tarmac or with money, with paint or with people, the ways of my days are as much who I am as my secret feelings inside are.
+In my work – be that in this house or elsewhere.
+There also I find the patterns that express me as I am – and that make me who I am.
+Whether I work with tarmac or with money, with paint or with people, the ways of my days are as much who I am, as my secret feelings inside me are.